juju/docs/src/en/reference-release-notes.md

   project, a service account is set up automatically when you create your project.
 Juju uses that service account to connect to the GCE API and does so with the proper authentication scope.
-After you have created the project go to the following URL to get the credentials to use in environments.yaml:
+After you have created the project you must get the credentials to use in environments.yaml.
+The client ID and client email address are found at the following URL:

-  If you extracted the 'private-key' by hand from the GCE project json, change "\u003d" to "=".

       ```
       https://console.developers.google.com/project/<project-id>/apiui/credential
       ```

+  To get the private key you must create a new one by pressing the 'Generate new JSON key' button in the 'Service Account' section of the credentials page.
+Download the JSON file and copy the "private-key" value into your environments.yaml.
+You may need to change "\u003d" to "=".
+Note that the file also contains the client ID and email.

   For more information please refer to